Your Carbon Footprint Is A Measure Of Your Lifestyle’s Climate Impact.

 Manually calculating your carbon footprint is an excellent way to understand your emissions.
 If you have the patience for a manual calculation you will learn a great deal about how footprints are generated.
 For ideas on a method to use check out our calculate your carbon footprint page.

 For most people it is far simpler to use an online calculator.
 Such calculators vary enormously in scope so it pays to look for one that tries to include emissions from indirect sources like food and products, in addition to travel and housing emissions.
-Or better still, use our online calculator if we have added a section for your country or region.

 Once you’ve done your first calculation you’ll have a rough idea of your footprint.
 This will help you to understand how your footprint arises and what steps you can take to reduce it.